Robert Hegyes

-Robert Bruce Hegyes (pronounced Hedyesh; May 7, 1951 – January 26, 2012) was an American actor best known for his portrayal of high school student Juan Epstein on the 1970s American sitcom Welcome Back, Kotter and as detective Manny Esposito on the 1980s American crime drama Cagney & Lacey.
-He was the cousin of rock musician Jon Bon Jovi.
+Robert Bruce Hegyes (pronounced Hedges; May 7, 1951 – January 26, 2012) was an American actor best known for his portrayal of high school student Juan Epstein on the 1970s American sitcom Welcome Back, Kotter and as detective Manny Esposito on the 1980s American crime drama Cagney & Lacey.

 Early life

-Hegyes was born in Perth Amboy, New Jersey, to a Hungarian-American father, Stephen, and an Italian-American mother, Marie Dominica Cocozza.
-Hegyes was the oldest of four siblings (Mark, Stephanie, and Elizabeth).
+Hegyes was born in Perth Amboy, New Jersey in 1951, to a Hungarian-American father, Stephen, and an Italian-American mother, Marie Dominica Cocozza.
+Hegyes was the oldest of four children (Mark, Stephanie, and Elizabeth).